-Per the request, this local impact note is for the school districts that are located wholly or partially within the boundaries of Senate District 11.
+Per the request, this local impact note is for the school districts that are located wholly or partially within the boundaries of Senate District 58.
 This note is written to the version of the PFML language that was passed into law in the 2023 session.
-The original local impact note request was for SF2, which was replaced with HF2 after conference committee and subsequently passed by both bodies.
+The local impact note request was for HF 2 which was passed by both bodies and signed into law as 2023 Minnesota Session Law, Chapter 59.

 Employer premiums are contributions paid from employers to the state for the newly established PFML program.
 The employer premium calculation factors in the Small Business Wage Exclusion, a premium reduction for employers with fewer than 30 employees.
 Replacement cost of employees on leave refers to wages for replacement employees or overtime costs, while administrative costs refer to the cost of implementing and administering the PFML program.
-Employer savings will occur when wages currently paid to employees on PFML eligible leave will be covered through the PFML benefit account administered by DEED.
-In an attempt to estimate the impact of the four main direct fiscal impacts, the LBO sent out a survey to the school districts in Senate District 11.
+Employer savings will occur when wages currently paid to employees on eligible PFML leave will be covered through the PFML benefit account administered by DEED.
+In an attempt to estimate the impact of the four main direct fiscal impacts, the LBO sent out a survey to the school districts in Senate District 58.
 The LBO partnered with the Minnesota School Boards Association to distribute the data request to their members.
 Where available, the wage data used in the following analysis came directly from the school district in a survey response.
 For districts that did not respond to the survey, the LBO also utilized school district employee count and wage data obtained from state agencies.
-In addition, the LBO performed a literature review of paid family and medical leave practices of existing programs, and reviewed state and federal data on other family and medical leave programs.
+In addition, the LBO performed a literature review of paid family and medical leave programs.